Defining a transaction attribute

 Description

-Specify a description for the attribute value range entered.
+Provide a description for the attribute value range specified.

 3. After adding the attribute, click Objects to open the Associate Attribute to Objects (MX00.3) subform.
 Assign the attribute to the ACTRN (Activity Transaction) object type.
-Select whether or not the attribute is required in Accounting Units - Accounts (GL20.1), Activity Attribute (AC13.1) Asset Attribute (AM23.1) and User Analysis Values (SL00.1).
+Select whether the attribute is required in Accounting Units - Accounts (GL20.1), Activity Attribute (AC13.1), Asset Attribute (AM23.1), and User Analysis Values (SL00.1).
 You can associate the attribute to an Object Group as well.

 Note: You can assign the same transaction attribute to object types ACTRN, GLTRN, MLTRN, and SLTRN.

-4. Access Source Code (GL05.1) and inquire on the source code to which you want to attach transaction attributes.
+4. Access Source Code (GL05.1) and inquire on the source code to attach transaction attributes.
 A source code identifies where a transaction is created within a Lawson application.
 For example, RS is the Lawson-defined source code for Resource Time Entry transactions created in Project Accounting.

 5. Assign up to three transaction attributes to the source code.
-Use these guidelines to specify the field values:
+Specify this information:

 Attribute